apache/incubator-pegasus-website/_community/proposal.md

 ### Rationale

 Pegasus is a mature, active project that has been widely adopted in XiaoMi.
-After our initial open source project release in 2017, we have seen a great amount of interest across a diverse set of users and companies.
+After the initial release open source project in 2017, we have seen a great amount of interest across a diverse set of users and companies.

 Our experiences at committers and PMC members on other Apache projects have convinced